 Much EU official documentation is now made freely available on the Internet and can be located online using the resources in the Europe sections of the Websites listings for Politics and International Relations and for Law.
 For further detail on locating EU resources both online and in print, see our specialist guide:

-Newspapers can be a good source for the latest developments in a field, reporting on world events and opinion on controversial topics.
+Newspapers can be a good source for the latest developments in a field and for current opinion on controversial topics.

 The UK Parliament and other national and regional assemblies and parliaments around the world typically publish official papers on their activities, providing a potentially rich resource for research into political and legislative processes.